Adult Acne Causes

 How to know what is causing your adult acne

 Some adult acne causes may be obvious to you now.
 However, while it's extremely beneficial to find out the main cause of your acne condition, it's not essential.
 Here's why:

 Certain treatments, products and lifestyle changes can be all you need without really figuring 'why' it happens.

 But to really know what to attack, try the following very beneficial exercise:

 I highly recommend keeping a log or journal for at least 1 week, ideally 1 month.

 1) Your daily diet (this can be surprising once it's on paper!)

 3) Your skin - new breakouts you notice and how long they last.
 Excess oiliness or dryness etc.

 4) Anything you think is significant (alcohol, a stressful time, change in environment etc)

-After a month you will definitely see patterns and these become invaluable to you.
+After a month you will definitely see patterns and these become invaluable clues of your adult acne causes.